Chirbirita/chill-corner/README.md

 * Background music from the selected theme plays throughout the study session.

-* Notification at the end of the timer with a sound or message.
+* Confetti at the end of the timer to celebrate your productivity!

 ## Technologies Used